Mary Churchill (puppeteer): Cranberry Puppets

 Her adaptations featured strong female protagonists.
 In Churchill's versions, female characters were the heroes.
-Her version of “The Three Little Pigs” included a smart female pig named Mary.
+Her version of "The Three Little Pigs" included a smart female pig named Mary.
 Mary was a dentist who avoided being eaten by pulling out the teeth of the Big Bad Wolf.

 Puppet Showplace Theater

 In 1974, Churchill founded Puppet Showplace Theater.
 She located the theater in her neighborhood of Brookline Village.
 Churchill became a regular performer with The Cranberry Puppets.
-She also served as the theater’s principal administrator and benefactor.
+She also served as the theater's principal administrator and benefactor.

 Over the next two decades, Puppet Showplace grew.
-It went “from a few weekend shows to an internationally recognized puppetry center.”
+It went "from a few weekend shows to an internationally recognized puppetry center."
 Churchill showcased performers from across the United States and around the world.
 She also offered meeting space for the Boston Area Guild of Puppetry.

-The Puppetry Journal called Churchill the “driving force” behind Puppet Showplace Theater.
+The Puppetry Journal called Churchill the "driving force" behind Puppet Showplace Theater.
 In The Boston Globe, Lynda Morgenroth wrote, "The Puppet Showplace is the house Mary Churchill built."

 Personal life

 Churchill was the mother of four children: Jean, John, Bill, and Charles.

 In 1976, Churchill attended an international puppetry conference in Moscow, Russia.
 There, she met puppeteer Paul Vincent Davis.
 He became her lifelong companion and partner.
 Davis served as Artist in Residence at Puppet Showplace for over 30 years.

 Churchill died of lung cancer on Sunday, November 16, 1997 at her home in Brookline.
 She was 66.
-Churchill was buried in Agawam Cemetery in Wareham, Massachusetts.

 Legacy

 Churchill saw puppetry as a powerful medium.
 It could teach children, stimulate their creativity, and introduce them to live theater.

 In 2007, Puppet Showplace created the Mary Churchill Memorial Fund.
-It honors “her legacy of generosity and her commitment to making arts accessible to all.”
+It honors "her legacy of generosity and her commitment to making arts accessible to all."
 The fund brings schoolchildren from low-income neighborhoods to see puppetry at Showplace.